vshah181/WannierBandPlot/README.md

 *Output files:*
 - First is wannier_band.dat This is the band structure in a format that gnuplot can work with
+  - An rgb variable is given to show the orbital projections.
+Equally spaced hues are chosen for the base colours to give the highest contrast
 - Second is wannier_band.gnu.
 This is a simple gnuplot script to plot wannier_band.dat
 ## kpoints file
 - This file needs the filename 'kpoints'